 An Introduction to African American Studies

-An introduction to the field of African American Studies through history, literature, philosophy, the arts, and culture.
-Additionally, the course will examine the sociological, political, economic, and philosophical perspectives on the experience of people of African ancestry in the United States.
-The values, experience, and cultural contributions of Black and/or African American individuals in the United States will be identified, examined, and authenticated.
+This course is an introduction to the field of African American Studies through history, literature, philosophy, the arts, and culture.
+Additionally, it will examine the sociological, political, economic, and philosophical perspectives on the experience of people of African ancestry in the United States.
+The values, experience, and cultural contributions of Black/African American individuals in the United States will be identified, examined, and authenticated.

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.